Bounding the Worst-class Error: A Boosting Approach: Theoretical analysis

 \subsection{Generalization bound}

-Here, we provide the worst-class generalization error bound of our boosting algorithm.
-First, we define the empirical Rademacher complexity. \begin{defi} [Empirical Rademacher complexity~\citep{Bartlett:2003:RGC}] Let $H$ be a hypothesis set.
-For a sample $S$, the empirical Rademacher complexity of ${H}$ w.r.t. $S$ is defined as
+Here, we provide the generalization worst-class error bound of our boosting algorithm.
+First, we define the Rademacher complexity. \begin{defi} [Rademacher complexity~\cite{Bartlett:2003:RGC}] Let $H$ be a hypothesis set.
+For a sample $S$, the Rademacher complexity of ${H}$ w.r.t. $S$ is defined as